firmangel8/batch-image2pdf/README.md

 Utitlity batch processing of convert document PDF to Image.
 This converter based on Poppler engine to help convert batch document PDF to images.

 # Feature
+- Able to compress document PDF to images.
 - Able to selective convert based on file extensions, only pdf file will proceed.
-- Able to compress document PDF to images.
-- Able to grouping conversion result into output specific output folder.
+- Able to group conversion result into specific output folder and prefix filenames.

 # Environtment
 - Python 3.6+ (https://www.python.org/downloads/)